 Views of the glorious hills behind the village and a shady path on the way back down, make it the perfect walk for a summer's day.

-Walk 50km in the World Heritage Site - challenge yourself, explore, embrace health and feed your curiosity
+Explore the Stonehenge and Avebury World Heritage Site - challenge yourself, embrace health and feed your curiosity on these 8 self led walks.

 On this walk discover the landscape in its full glory from the Bronze Age barrows to the First World War military railway track, as well as its diverse wildlife and plants.